woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Alexander said, “No, I must conquer the world first.”
 Then Diogenes said to him, “You will never finish.
 You will die in the middle of it.”
 And Alexander did indeed.
 In the midst of a war campaign he died.

-This is our mind, always needing to do something first before it can relax.
+<font color=red>This is our mind, always needing to do something first before it can relax</font>.
 In fact, it can never relax because it is always occupied.
 The mind’s disease is constant occupation.
 If the mind stops being occupied it simply ceases to exist.
 It is like a shark, which must stay moving to breathe. **Without movement the mind will die**.

 Even to say it will die is incorrect, because the very movement is the mind.
 It is not the shark but the movement itself. **When the movement stops, the mind is already gone** **because it never actually existed.** But the movement — mind’s constant occupation — made it seem as if it did.